ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 ### Unit testing

-Use the `mbed unittest` command to build and run unit tests, or to generate files for new unit tests.
+Use the `mbed test --unittests` command to build and run unit tests, or to generate files for new unit tests.

-Build and run unit tests with `mbed unittest`.
+Build and run unit tests with `mbed test --unittests`.
 The arguments are:

 * `--compile` to only compile unit tests.
 * `--run` to only run unit tests.